fenago/machine-learning-with-scikit-learn/Chapter08/Lab_8.md

 Chapter 8.
-Performance Evaluation Methods {.title}
+Performance Evaluation Methods
 -----------------------------------------

 Your method of performance evaluation will vary by the type of machine